December 9-10, 2015

 Sheraton Imperial Hotel and Convention Center | Durham, North Carolina

-A One Medicine Approach to Current Challenges
+A One Medicine Approach to Influenza at the Human-Animal Interface

 A conference for physicians, nurses, veterinarians, veterinary technicians, public health professionals, environmental health specialists, agriculture professionals, wildlife professionals, and federal, military, state and local emergency management and disaster responders.